As the proverb says "you are what you eat" a diet has a tremendous impact on your well-being and your physical ability.

 Gelatin: if you don't get enough of it from your food you should consider supplements.
 Gelatin is great for your joints and makes your bones stronger which is a must with an intense training.

-#4 Types of foods that are not recommended in a training diet:
+#4 Types of foods that to avoid in your training diet: